jasonrandrews/arm-software-developers/content/en/cloud/memcached/_index.md

 By the end of this learning path, you will be able to:

-* Install and run memcached on your 64-bit Arm AWS EC2 instance
+* Install and run memcached on your [Arm-based platform](/cloud/platforms)
-* Use an open-sourced benchmark to test memcached performance on 64-bit Arm AWS EC2 instance
+* Use an open-sourced benchmark to test memcached performance on your instance

 ## Pre-requisites

-* An Amazon Web Services(AWS) account.
+* An [Arm based instance](/cloud/platforms) from an appropriate cloud service provider

-* Some familiarity with launching and running EC2 instances in AWS is helpful but not necessary.
+This learning path has been verified on AWS EC2 and Oracle cloud services.

 ## Sections